eugenwintersberger/pnitools/doc/source/general_concepts/rois.rst

+.. _describing_rois-label:

 Describing regions of interest (ROIs)
 =====================================

-A region of interest (ROI) defines a particular index region multidimensional data.
+A region of interest (ROI) defines a particular index region in multidimensional data.
-Programs which allow the user to specify one or more ROIs typically provide a :option:`-r` or :option:`--roi` command line option.
+Programs which allow the user to specify one or more ROIs typically provide a :option:`-r` and/or :option:`--roi` command line option.
-The value of this option is a numeric range describing the indices of the data which the ROI should include.
+The value of this option is a numeric range (see :ref:`numeric_ranges-label`) describing the indices of the data which the ROI should include.
 For instance, if you are interested only in the data stored between channels 230 and 1025 of an MCA you can select this ROI with